marvintau/NSALT/REFACTORING_NOTE.md

    proper name space can effectively reduce the length of naming.
 For example, all names regarding `SimpleBus` can be put under the name space of `SimpleBus`.

+## 3. Refactoring tasks

+1. Split code w.r.t. different cores into separate files.

+2. Remove all `sealed` keywords for further code splitting.

+3. Change `BoringUtils` into normal port definition with `IO` and `Bundle`